 - Quality – Naturally, a good quality bag will last a long time so this is always at the top of our list.
 There is nothing worse than having a bag that can only last a few years

 - Weight – as Travel Photographers this is very important.
 As some airlines only allow 7kg as carry-on luggage it is important to be able to get all the gear you want into the bag.
-We do not want to be in the situation where we want to take a lens but can’t due to weight restrictions.
+We do not want to be in a situation where we want to take a lens but can’t due to weight restrictions.
 Many of the bags we initially liked were well over 2kgs alone and some were close to 3kgs which would only allow 4-5 kgs for your gear and accessories.
 The reviewed bag is just over 1.5kgs

 - Practicality – a bag has to be practical and naturally fit all our lenses in an organised manner.
 We’re sure that this a requirement for anyone buying a camera bag.

 - Laptop Size – must accommodate a 14″ laptop.
 The reviewed bag not only carries a 14” laptop but also fits a tablet as well

 - Pockets – an abundance of pockets for accessories as well as space for chargers/cords for carrying onboard a flight.
 We always carry at least one charger and cord onboard and pack the remainder in check-in luggage.
 That way, if the check-in bag goes missing, we can still charge our camera batteries